Landaman/softeng-framework-mqp/apps/backend/readme.md

 This package should be run from the root, see the root readme.md for details.

-As discussed in the top-level repo, this project runs completely independently (in-fact, on a different Docker container) of the frontend package.
+As discussed in the top-level repo, this project runs completely independently (in fact, on a different Docker container) of the frontend package.
 This application contains NO UI components.

 ## RESTful API Basics
 RESTful APIs are based on the `HTTP` specification, and are